Wells Fargo to Pay Off a Hefty Sum

 Since 2016, the bank has paid or set aside billions of dollars in order to resolve different legal matters, such as its decision to open 3.5 million accounts without customer permission.
 And charging hundreds of thousands of borrowers for auto insurance, they never required.

-Previously, GNCrypto reported that Samsung and the Bank of Korea joined forces on CBDC.
+Previously, GNcrypto reported that Samsung and the Bank of Korea joined forces on CBDC.